 Emily’s Early Years

 Emily Griffith was born on February 10th in the 1860s, in Cincinnati, Ohio.
-The eldest of four children, with a frail mother and crippled father, Emily went to work at an early age to help supplement the family income.
+The eldest of four children, with a frail mother and impaired father, Emily went to work at an early age to help supplement the family income.

 At 14, she started teaching in a sod schoolhouse in Broken Bow, Nebraska.
 It was here that she first discovered that many of her students’ parents did not know how to read, write or figure their bills.
 Many were immigrants and did not know English.